Rolls-Royce Conway: Early models

-During development it was decided to further improve the basic design by adding another feature then becoming common, a "two spool" compressor arrangement.
+During development, it was decided to further improve the basic design by adding another feature, a "two spool" compressor arrangement.
 Earlier engines generally consisted of a series of compressor stages connected via a shaft to one or more turbine stages, with the burners between them arranged around the shaft.
 Although this arrangement is mechanically simple, it has the disadvantage of lowering the efficiency of the compressor.
-Compressor stages run at their maximum efficiency when spinning at a specific speed for any given input air pressure - in a perfect compressor each stage would run at a separate speed.
+Compressor stages run at their maximum efficiency when spinning at a specific speed for any given input air pressure - in a perfect compressor, each stage would run at a separate speed.
 The multi-spool design, first used on the Bristol Olympus turbojet, is a compromise, the compressor being separated into "spools" designed to operate closer to most efficient speed, driven by separate turbines via concentric shafts.
 Two- and three-spool designs are common; beyond that the mechanical complexity is too great.

 The new version had a four-stage low-pressure compressor driven by a two-stage turbine and an eight stage high-pressure compressor driven by another two-stage turbine.
 Now known by the Ministry of Supply designation as the RCo.2, design work was completed in January 1950 and the first example ran for the first time in July 1952 at 10000 lbf thrust.
 By this time, the low-level Valiant Pathfinder had been abandoned and so the first example was also destined to be the last.
 Nevertheless, it proved the basic concept sound and "ran perfectly for the whole of its 133 hours life."